 View current ASCO disclosure here.

-Dr. Winer has been elected to serve as the ASCO President in 2022-2023.
-He is the Director of Yale Cancer Center and Physician-in-Chief of Smilow Cancer Hospital at Yale-New Haven.
+Dr. Winer is the Director of Yale Cancer Center and Physician-in-Chief of Smilow Cancer Hospital at Yale New Haven.
 Before then, he served as the chief clinical development officer, senior vice president for medical affairs, Director of the Dana-Farber/Harvard SPORE in Breast Cancer, and the Thompson Chair in Breast Cancer Research at Dana-Farber Cancer Institute.
 He has also served as a professor of medicine at Harvard Medical School.
-Dr. Winer served on the ASCO Board of Directors from 2011 to 2015 and has served as chair of the ASCO Government Relations Committee, Cancer Communications Committee, and Health Services Research Committee, among numerous volunteer roles.
+Dr. Winer served on the ASCO Board of Directors from 2011 to 2015, and has served as chair of the ASCO Government Relations Committee, Cancer Communications Committee, and Health Services Research Committee, among numerous volunteer roles.
 He was the recipient of the William Silen Lifetime Achievement in Mentoring Award from Harvard Medical School in 2020.
 He has also received numerous awards for his breast cancer research, most notably ASCO’s Gianni Bonadonna Breast Cancer Award and Lecture in 2017 and the William L. McGuire Memorial Lecture Award in 2016 at the San Antonio Breast Cancer Symposium.

 Clifford A. Hudis, MD, FACP, FASCO